Testing

 NOTE: Default value of scope is the function

-Another kind of fixture is the yield fixture which provides access to test before and after the run, analogous to setUp
+Another kind of fixture is the yield fixture which provides access to test before and after the run, analogous to setUp and tearDown.

 Use Fixtures with tests in Pytest